resque/resque/README.markdown

 #### Rails example

-If you installed the Resque as a Rails gem, the above example will look like this:
+If you are using ActiveJob here's how your job definition will look:

 ``` ruby
 class ArchiveJob < ApplicationJob